nikohoffren/app-icon-generator-website/README.md

 1. Fork the Project
 2. Create your Feature Branch `git switch -c feature`
-3. Commit your Changes (git commit -m 'Add new feature')
+3. Commit your Changes `git commit -m 'Add new feature'` (Replace the feature placeholder with your new feature)
-4. Push to the Branch (git push origin -u feature)
+4. Push to the Branch `git push origin -u feature`
 5. Open a Pull Request

 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.